peffis/metric/README.md

 This is a quick experiment to explore the possibility for an alternative to the official [golang OpenTelemetry metrics SDK](https://github.com/open-telemetry/opentelemetry-go).
 The reason for exploring the alternative was that [it was found](https://github.com/open-telemetry/opentelemetry-go/issues/6260) that the official library used much more memory than the equivalent Prometheus instrumentation.
 So the purpose was to explore if some, more minimal memory footprint, solution could be found that solved my needs.
 The official library is a great piece of software, capable of many things (not only metrics) and built in a nice, generic way, but perhaps the focus has, so far, not been on conserving memory and, some features, even if you don't use them, use memory and, since the memory is counted per metrics instrumentation (such as counters and gauges) this can amount to quite some numbers for services that uses many metric instrumentations.

-This library, an experiment as it is, is incomplete though (it only supports Int64Counter and Int64Gauge at the moment) and probably has many issues.
+This library, an experiment as it is, is incomplete though (it only supports Int64Counter and Int64Gauge and the only export is OTLP/GRPC) and probably has many issues.
 I have used it for my experiments, where it was shown that it uses about 5 times less memory than the official library for an equivalent service, but it is not recommended for production environments.

 You can control it with two environment variables:
 | Environment variable | Description | Example value | Default value |